-• Timesheets
+Timesheets

 Timesheets are used for input of costs related to internal employees and consultants.
 Internal employees send a timesheet with performed hours and project/task to the HR-department once management has approved.
-This data is registered within the PA module with a corresponding Cost centre.
-Consultants register the performed hours also in timesheets including the hourly rate, for which a cost PO is created.
+This data is registered within the PA module with a corresponding Responsibility centre.